 The light didn’t really turn off during these runtimes.
 The switch does indicate remaining power, and there’s a stepdown to very low output, however.

-With the built in battery comes built-in charging as well.
+With the built-in battery comes built-in charging as well.
 This is by way of a USB-C port.
-A charge cable is not included.
+A charging cable is not included.
 I have plenty of the right cables (USB to USB-C or USB-C to USB-C. Connecting USB-C to USB-C only charges at 5V, however.
 If you don’t have any USB-C cables, you should factor this into your price.
 (Note: The Fenix website does say cables are now included as of 8/20/20.
 But if you buy elsewhere you may or may not get one.)

 The charge port cover is a secure press-in silicone cover, and the port is very well fit into the opening.

-Charging is a very consistent 0.2A, and requires around 84 minutes to complete.
+Charging is a very consistent 0.2A and requires around 84 minutes to complete.

 Modes and Currents